MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/view-and-configure-usage-analytics-reports.md

 - *Most Popular Items* shows usage event statistics for all items in a library or list

-- *Popularity Trends* shows usage event statistics for an item, a site or a site collection
+- *Popularity Trends* shows usage event statistics for an item, a site, or a site collection

 The reports are automatically updated every 24 hours, when the Usage analytics job is run.